Research Areas

 I'm affiliated with the Political Communication & Behavior Lab (PCB) and recently joined the Computation and Language for Society (CoLaS) Lab at UCLA.

-Noh, S. Funnel of Engagement: News Selectivity from Viewing to Selection to Consumption on a Mobile App.
-Work in progress.
+Noh, S. Funnel of Engagement: User Segregation from Viewing to Selection to Consumption on a Mobile News Feed.
+(Manuscript in preparation, post-analysis stage)

 Noh, S., Soroka, S., & Bordes, Z. Screen Size and News Engagement.
-Work in progress.
+(Manuscript tin preparation, post-analysis stage).
 [OSF preregistration]

 Noh, S., & Berwald, R. Correcting Misinformation, but Sustaining Conclusions: The Role of Emotional and Partisan Attachments in Narrative Persistence.
-Work in Progress.
+(Data collection stage, online experiment).

 July 2025: I was awarded the UCLA Political Psychology Fellowship for Non-Dissertation Research for my work with Rachel Berwald ($1,000).